Visit

 Sound-amplifying devices

-Thank you for helping us keep the Studio Museum in Harlem a welcoming place for everyone.
+Thank you for helping us keep the Studio Museum in Harlem an inclusive, welcoming place for everyone.